-- Add in chicken stock, and scrape up any browned bits on the bottom of the inner pot.
+- Add in the chicken broth and scrape up any browned bits on the bottom of the inner pot.

 - Add the crushed tomatoes and chicken and stir to combine.

 - Close the lid and set to cook on high pressure for 5 minutes.
 (Hit Manual or Pressure Cook and adjust the time to 5 minutes using +/- buttons.)

 - Once the cooking time has elapsed, let the pressure release naturally for 10 minutes.
 Do a quick pressure release of any remaining pressure to open the lid to the Instant Pot.